-Group exercises - whether you love them or hate them, if you’re attending an assessment centre there’s a high probability you'll be take part in one.
+Group exercises - whether you love them or hate them, if you’re attending an assessment centre there’s a high probability you'll take part in one.

 They aim to test your ability to work effectively in a team, as you complete a task.
 We’ve come up with five key things that are important to remember and will make you stand out in the eyes of your assessors.